 The next New Testament Church festival, Pentecost, comes in late May or early June, commemorating the outpouring of the Holy Spirit on the disciples (Acts 2).
 The Feast of Pentecost ("pentecost" comes from the Greek for "count 50") is also called the Feast of Harvest or Firstfruits because it came at the beginning of the summer harvest.
 This harvest was small, picturing God's plan to call just a small group of people to salvation in this present age (Matthew 13:10–17; John 6:44–66; 1 Corinthians 1:26–28), before He begins working with all mankind.
 The annual observance of Pentecost is a constant reminder that God has a special purpose for those called to be firstfruits (Revelation 14:1–5), and of the special understanding that comes by receiving and nourishing the Holy Spirit (John 14:15–16, 26; 16:13; 2 Timothy 1:6–7).

 These first three annual festivals picture events in God's plan of salvation that have already happened.
-Jesus Christ's death and resurrection fulfilled the meaning of the Passover nearly 2,000 years ago, so we no longer sacrifice a lamb—but we continue to observe the Passover at His command as a memorial of that important event (Luke 22:19).
+The death and resurrection of God’s only son fulfilled the meaning of the Passover nearly 2,000 years ago, so we no longer sacrifice a lamb—but we continue to observe the Passover at His command as a memorial of that important event (Luke 22:19).
 The Days of Unleavened Bread picture Christians' ongoing process of putting out sin from our lives.
 The events of the Day of Pentecost—the giving of the Holy Spirit and the beginning of the New Testament Church—inaugurated the Christian era in 31ad.

 The next four festivals in God's sequence are still prophetic, picturing major events that have yet to occur!
 When we observe these festivals, we can better understand the future, and we can have hope.
 These festivals outline the remaining steps that will culminate in God's plan of salvation for humanity—a plan that has largely been hidden from the world by false man-made holidays such as Christmas!